Call Us Today for a Free Consultation: (734) 883-9584

 As in any game of strategy, the goal is to gain a better position over your opponent to increase your chances of victory.
 Any weakening of the prosecution’s evidence will result in a strengthening of your position.
 The better your position going into trial will increase your odds of a win.

 If the case has not resolved with a plea resolution then the case will go to a trial.
 You can choose to have either a jury or a judge sit as the decision-maker in a trial.
 A jury trial is preferable.
 However, there may be considerations that make a bench trial appropriate.

 A trial is a test of the sufficiency of the prosecution’s evidence against you.
 The prosecution must prove each element of the crime charged beyond a reasonable doubt for there to be a finding of guilt.
 This is a high burden to reach.
-The prosecution must be held accountable to that burden.
+We hold the prosecution accountable to that burden.